PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 After the cave, we stopped for a bite to eat and a drink.
 Don’t expect too much – a lot of fried food, hamburgers, chicken nuggets and hot dogs.
 But an empandilla and a soda suited us fine for a snack.
 And the view is lovely – you sit on a deck overlooking the blue Atlantic waters.
 You can see the natural caves the water has made in the limestone all along the coast here.

 From there, we went down to the mini zoo.
-It has pretty birds in cages – all sorts of parrots and love birds.
+Small area/pens for the animals.
+It has birds in cages – all sorts of parrots and love birds.
 There was a pony, a burro and a chicken or two.
 There also happened to be a puppy hanging around there, she was so cute!

 When you come out of the zoo area, you’ll find a helicopter (which you can only look at from the outside).
 And then the thing that it seemed like was a big hit with the kids … a large playground.
 There were a few school groups there, and they were having a ball on the play equipment.

-There is a clean bathroom available also.
+There is a clean bathrooms and changing rooms and lockers available also.
 The staff was all bi-lingual and very nice.

 The park is open 9:00am – 6:00pm Monday to Friday, and 10:00am – 7:00pm on weekends.
 They are open regular hours on holidays, too.